• About The Emerald Palate

 website | 6601 244th St SW (Mountlake Terrace, WA) | cost: ~$35+ | 12+ years old (all ages on their family day)

 Nile Nightmares is an indoor/outdoor haunted house with 6 different themed attractions.
 They also offer three 5-minute escape room challenges for groups of 2-6 people.
-Open weekends only in October.
+It’s open every Friday and Saturday from Oct 3 – Nov 1 and the last three Sundays in October.

 Frighthouse Station